IBERDROLA AND BIODIVERSITY

 Booted eagle tagged with GPS.

-Some of the latest findings of the programme include the case of the swift, the summer migratory bird par excellence, which can travel 20,000 kilometres on its migratory flight to Africa.
+Some of the latest findings of the program include the case of the swift, the summer migratory bird par excellence, which can travel 20,000 kilometres on its migratory flight to Africa.
 The common swift is one of the birds that best represents our towns and cities during spring.
 During the month of March, thousands of birds flood the sky every year with their characteristic screeching sounds and they abandon their nests during the end of July to migrate to Africa.
 41 swifts of Nuevo Baztán (municipality of Madrid) were banded for this study.

 A common swift banded and ready to be tracked.
 Video voice transcription (Spanish version) [PDF]